open-horizon/exchange-api/README.md

 ### Todos left to be finished

-- Rename devices to nodes
+- Move bctype and blockchain under and add public field
+- Add support for data power headers
+- Add 'admin' field to user, enable admin users to do everything in their org (including create other users)
 - Add schemaversion table and key upgradedb off of that
-- Move bctype and blockchain under and add public field
 - Modify tests to have each suite use its own org
-- Modify PUT devices/{id}/agreements/{id} body to include the pattern and workload
-- See if maxAgreements=0 is supported as unlimited
-- Modify /search/devices for patterns
-- Add 'admin' field to user, enable admin users to do everything in their org (including create other users)
-- PUT orgs/{org}/devices/{device}/agreements/{agreementid} to be changed to take "microservices":[{"url":"ms url","org":"myorg"}] instead of an array of url strings like it is now.
+- Modify PUT orgs/{org}/nodes/{id}/agreements/{agreementid} to include the pattern and workload, and take "microservices":[{"url":"ms url","org":"myorg"}] instead of an array of url strings like it is now.
 Same change for agbots (url for workload and an org inside an object)
+- See if maxAgreements=0 is supported as unlimited (for both node registration, and for maxAgreements in config.json)
+- Implement /org/{orgid}/patterns/{pat-id}/search
 - Add list of orgs/patterns to agbot resource
-- Implement the rest of the cross-org acls: identities in other orgs can read all public patterns/workloads/microservices/blockchains, IBM agbots can read all devices
+- Implement the rest of the cross-org acls: identities in other orgs can read all public patterns/workloads/microservices/blockchains, IBM agbots can read all nodes
 - Do consistency checking of patterns and workloads
 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST